Written by Shef

 Will take 8mn to read

-Tasmania is by far the most beautiful, easy and cheap to travel, safe and unique state of Terra Australis.
-This is a personal reflection after living, working and travelling in all the other states on the mainland.
+Tasmania is by far the most beautiful, easy, safe and cheap to travel state of Terra Australis.
+This is a personal reflection after living and travelling in all the other states on the mainland.
+I’m Shef, soul of solo traveler from Bulgaria.
+But you can also call me ‘Tassie lover’.
+I’ve visited magical spots on Tasmania’s east coast.
 And I’ve created for you a realistic and enjoyable Tasmania’s East Coast road trip itinerary.
 A short road trip around Hobart or a longer one on Tasmania’s east coast?
-All covered!
-Choose from 1-3 days to 7-15 days road trip itineraries on Tasmania’s east coast !
+Choose from 1-3 days to 7-10 days road trips on Tasmania’s east coast !

 Where to go on a Tasmania's East Coast ?